 It helps when you know what to look for, though.
 And it gets even easier when you learn how to appreciate quality over quantity.
 After all, many CNC machining companies promise quick results, but accuracy is just as important.

 What is CNC Turning?

 Understanding what CNC turning is (and isn’t) will help narrow down your search for the best lathing business in your area.
-Here is a general definition of the technique to get you start:
+Here is a general definition of the technique to get you to start:

 “a machining process using cutting tools such as non-rotary bits to create helix toolpaths through linear movements while the material rotates”

 In other words, the term describes cutting actions over external surfaces.
 Do not confuse CNC turning with boring, as they’re two separate things.
 CNC boring cuts internal surfaces to create holes, while turning creates forms, faces, and defines outer edges.
-Both, however, are consider types of lathing.
+Both, however, are considered types of lathing.

 DID YOU KNOW: CNC turning is sometimes called “facing.”

 5 ways to find the best CNC turning shop in your area

 Projects using Computer Numerical Control (CNC) can be completed in one of three ways: 1) manually using a traditional lathe, 2) with an automatic machining tool, or 3) through the continuous supervision and skill of a well-trained operator.